-Black Friday is rapidly gaining popularity in Canada, according to recent data from the Retail Council of Canada.
-Forty-three per cent of Canadians plan to take advantage of the deals on Black Friday, compared to 34% who plan to shop on Boxing Day.
-This is unsurprising as Black Friday falls pre-holiday season.
+Black Friday is rapidly gaining popularity in Canada, according to a 2021 report from the Retail Council of Canada.
+For instance, 43% of Canadians plan to take advantage of the deals on Black Friday, compared to 34% who plan to shop on Boxing Day.
+This is unsurprising as Black Friday falls during the pre-holiday season.

 As more Canadian retailers choose to participate and more consumers decide to deal hunt online, there may be fewer reasons to pack up the car and head south to take part in the madness.
 However, plenty of shoppers are still keen to hit the road for their Black Friday shopping — a tradition dating back more than 50 years.

-If you're planning to travel and witness the door buster deals in person, it's important to know the ropes.
-With our Black Friday coverage checklist, you can stay safe from fraud, accidents, and theft during this year's spending frenzy.
+If you're planning to travel and witness the deals in person, it's important to know the ropes.
+With our Black Friday coverage checklist, you can stay safe from fraud, collisions, and theft during this year's spending frenzy.

-Here's the dark truth about Black Friday: it can be downright dangerous.
-While it might seem unlikely that you'll be injured in an opening day shopping stampede, accidents happen, and time spent in American hospitals is extremely expensive.
-Take the time to find a travel policy before you drive down, or check that those benefits are included on your credit card.
+Here's the truth about Black Friday: it can be downright dangerous.
+While it might seem unlikely that you'll be injured in an opening day shopping stampede, accidents happen, and time spent in American hospitals if you’re without insurance coverage can be extremely expensive.
+Take the time to find a travel insurance policy before you drive down, or check that those benefits are included with your credit card.

 If driving, your car insurance coverage will follow you; make sure you have your insurance documents as well as your driver’s licence, ownership, and registration with you in case you need them.
 And, before you hit the road, ensure you've got the best deal on your auto coverage.